 Further details on % margin and % markup are available in our markup and margin tutorial.
 The formulas used to calculate each are shown below.

 The distribution channel margin calculator highlights the total margin for the product which is the difference between the price to the consumer and the manufactured cost, and shows in the form of a graph how this is distributed among the four channel partners.

 The distribution channel margin calculator is available for download in Excel format by following the link below.

 Users use this distribution channel margin calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
-This is an example of a distribution channel margin calculator template that you might use when preparing financial projections in Excel.
-It is purely illustrative of a wholesale price calculator.
+This is an example of a distributor channel margin calculator template that you might use when preparing financial projections in Excel.
+It is purely illustrative of a distribution channel margin calculator.
 This is not intended to reflect general standards or targets for any particular company or sector.
 If you do spot a mistake in the margin calculator, please let us know and we will try to fix it.